 The term ‘doggy bag’ developed when food left uneaten at a restaurant was taken home for the family pet.
 However, many customers take doggy bags home and consume that food themselves later.

 There are no laws that prevent restaurants and cafes from giving customers doggy bags.
 However, uneaten food taken from a restaurant or cafe in a doggy bag may become unsafe for human consumption.

 Foods taken home in doggy bags can be exposed to a number of hazards including:

-- High-risk food left in the temperature danger zone (between 5 °C and 60 °C), which can have increased levels of food-poisoning bacteria
+- high-risk food left in the temperature danger zone (between 5 °C and 60 °C) can have increased levels of food-poisoning bacteria

-- Incorrect handling by the consumer, which can contaminate the food with food-poisoning bacteria
+- incorrect handling by the consumer can contaminate the food with food-poisoning bacteria

 Where to get help